MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Christina M. Funke, Judy Borowski, Karolina Stosio, Wieland Brendel, Thomas S. A. Wallis, Matthias Bethge.
   - Digest: We show that, despite their ability to solve closed-contour tasks, our neural networks use different decision-making strategies than humans.
 We further show that there is no fundamental difference between same-different and spatial tasks for common feed-forward neural networks and finally, that neural networks do experience a "recognition gap" on minimal recognizable images.
 All in all, care has to be taken to not impose our human systematic bias when comparing human and machine perception.

-- ObjectNet Dataset: Reanalysis and Correction. [[paper]](https://arxiv.org/abs/2004.02042) [[code]](https://github.com/aliborji/ObjectNetReanalysis)
-  - Ali Borji.
-  - Digest: We highlight a major problem with their work which is applying object recognizers to the scenes containing multiple objects rather than isolated objects.
-The latter results in around 20-30% performance gain using our code.
-Compared with the results reported in the ObjectNet paper, we observe that around 10-15 % of the performance loss can be recovered, without any test time data augmentation.

 - Reliable evaluation of adversarial robustness with an ensemble of diverse parameter-free attacks. [[paper]](https://arxiv.org/abs/2003.01690) [[code]](https://github.com/fra31/auto-attack)
   - Francesco Croce, Matthias Hein. *ICML 2020*
   - Digest: In this paper we first propose two extensions of the PGD-attack overcoming failures due to suboptimal step size and problems of the objective function.
 We then combine our novel attacks with two complementary existing ones to form a parameter-free, computationally affordable and user-independent ensemble of attacks to test adversarial robustness.